CGM Guide

 • Medtronic Simplera

 Each CGM shows, on average, glucose values that can sit above, within, or below the blood glucose your body is actually exposed to.
-This is pronounced when the glucose levels are rising and go above 10.0 mmol/L (>180 mg/dL).
+This is pronounced when glucose levels are rising and go above 10.0 mmol/L (>180 mg/dL).

-The same person using different CGMs — can have the same biology but end up with different reported time in range, by up to 10%.
+That matters when thinking about how much time in range (3.9โ€“10.0 mmol/L / 70โ€“180 mg/dL) to aim for.
+The same person using different CGMs โ€” with the same biology โ€” can end up with different reported time in range, by up to 10%.

-In other words, time in range is only meaningful if you understand which Zone your CGM reads in, especially when above 10.0 mmol/L (180 mg/dL).
+Time in range is only meaningful if you understand which Zone your CGM reads in, especially when above 10.0 mmol/L (180 mg/dL).

 Zone A: reads above true glucose